DSAKT/dsakt.github.io/content/en/docs/_data-structure.md

 ---
-title: Data Structure
+title: Data Structures
-slug: data-structure
+slug: data-structures
 ---

 ## **What are Data Structures?**